ChrisDuffley/stationPlaylist/addonuserguide.md

 Note: SPL Controller, E and Q can be assigned to a different command from Input Gestures dialog.

-### Carts without borders
+### Carts without borders (local Studio only)

 In addition to playing carts when focused on Studio and learning about their assignments (see Cart Explorer section for details), you can play cart keys after entering SPL Controller.
-To do this, enter SPL Controller layer, then press the cart key.
+To do this, as long as SPL Controller coverage setting is set to "local and Remote Studio" or "local Studio" and while local Studio is active, enter SPL Controller layer, then press the cart key.

+### SPL Controller coverage

+By default SPL Controller will control both local and Remote Studio.
+As long as one of either local Studio or Remote Studio is in use, NVDA will let you control Studio's functionality through SPL Controller.
+However, when both local and Remote Studio are in use on the same computer, SPL Controller will control local Studio.
+As an alternative, you can limit SPL Controller coverage or scope to either local Studio or Remote Studio.

+To configure SPL Controller coverage, from add-on settings dialog, go to advanced settings, then select an option from "SPL Controller coverage" combo box.
+The options and the resulting behavior are:

+* Local and Remote Studio (default): As long as one of local or Remote Studio is in use on the broadcast computer, SPL Controller can control whichever Studio in use.
+However, when both are in use on the same computer, SPL Controller will control local Studio because Remote Studio offers a subset of local Studio features and commands.
+* Local Studio: SPl Controller will try to control local Studio.
+If only Remote Studio is running, SPL Controller will not be activated.
+* Remote Studio: SPl Controller will try to control Remote Studio.
+If only local Studio is running, SPL Controller will not be activated.

+Notes:

+* When a custom input gesture is assigned to encoder status command (SPL Controller, E), NVDA will report encoder status as long as local Studio is running regardless of SPL Controller coverage setting.
+* Status information command (SPL Controller, Q or a custom input gesture) will be based on the active Studio variant (local or remote) as defined in SPL Controller coverage setting.

 ## Quickly switch to SPL local Studio